AdobeDocs/journeys.en/help/using/api/import-export.md

 # Working with Export Import API

+Export a journey version and all its related objects (journey, events, data sources, field groups, custom actions) with a single API call.
+The export resulting payload can be used to easily import the journey into another environment (instance or sandbox).
+This feature allows you to manage your journeys across multiple instances or for multiple test environments workflows.

 ## Resources

 The Journey Orchestration Import Export API is described within a Swagger file available [here](https://adobedocs.github.io/JourneyAPI/docs/).